-The Most Important Things For A Pastor-in-training To Learn - Answers for Church Members - October 31
+The Most Important Things for a Pastor-in-training to Learn - Answers for Church Members - July 17

 What are some of the most important things for a pastor-in-training to learn?

 - The Bible.
 A pastor’s first priority is to preach the Word (2 Timothy 4:2).
 A pastor-in-training’s first priority should be to study the Word.